gf91597/pdfsplittool/README.md

 Use this cmd to create execute program pyinstaller --onefile --noconsole splitpdftool.py

-This program no more err detect, so must in put right paras
+This program no more err detect, so must input right paras